Customer Service Evolution in the New Age

 Further Reading

-This recent infographic examined some of the megatrends on the minds of enterprise leaders.
-Many of these trends are indicative of larger shifts affecting business at every level, from the small organization to the largest enterprise.
-We wanted...
+This infographic examined some of the megatrends on the minds of enterprise leaders.
+Many of these trends reflect larger shifts affecting businesses of all sizes, and it’s worth considering their implications for your organization.
+The stat: 79% ...

 Your customers entrust their personal data to you and your company.
-Your employees may easily share information, though, particularly if you operate an open office with little privacy.
-Protect your customers’ information and identities when you follo...
+Your employees may easily share information, especially in an open office with little privacy.
+Protect customer information and identities by following these tips.
+Collect Only the...

 Customer disputes are part of doing business.
-However, you can avoid disputes and retain your important customer base when you try these tips.
-Prepare a written agreement before you sell anything.
-This legal and binding document ...
+However, you can avoid disputes and retain your important customer base when you follow clear procedures and good communication.
+Ways to prevent customer disputes Prepare a written agreement be...